Parent-child interaction therapy (PCIT) is an evidence-based behavioral treatment for young children

 What Are The Theories Behind PCIT?

-According to the PCIT International website, PCIT is based on Baumrind’s (1966) developmental theory of parenting.
+According to the PCIT International website, these techniques are based on Baumrind’s (1966) developmental theory of parenting.
 It uses research on both attachment and social learning principles to teach authoritative parenting—a combination of nurturance, good communication, and firm control.
 Compared to other parenting styles, the authoritative style is associated with fewer child behavior problems and better long-term mental health across many clinical populations.

 Do You Offer PCIT at Hope Springs Behavioral Consultants?

 Yes, we do.
 Ms. Jennifer Luria, LISW is certified in PCIT, and has used this technique in therapy with her patients at the University of Iowa Center for Disabilities and Development for a number of years.
 She is very skilled.
 Also, she uses PCIT with very young children, as well as older children.
-She very much enjoys her PCIT-focused practice.
+She very much enjoys her this work in her practice.